tomordonez/tomordonez.github.io/_posts/2020-05-30-google-maps-api-python.md

 First I am going to test finding a place.

-Select `Restrict the key` and from the drop down choose
+Select `Restrict the key` and from the drop down choose `Places API`

-* Places API.

 Then click `Save`.